robinmonjo/sc-redis/README.md

 4. `make build` done !

 Note, if you are working on Vagrant, running `sc-redis` on a shared folder won't work (rootfs extraction will fail).

+Feel free to report any issues or improvement ideas if you have some.

 ##Credits